ilios/user-guide/learner-groups/learner-group-defaults.md

 ## Default Virtual Learning Link

 This is used to set a default virtual learning link for this small group.
 Remote learning has made this important in recent years.
-The value can be pasted or entered as shown in an updated screen shots shown below.
+The value can be pasted in or entered as shown in the screen shots shown below.

 ### Add Link